Kaneki016/credit-risk-app/frontend/README.md

 # Frontend (React)

-This folder contains a Vite + React frontend for the credit-risk-app.
-It replaces the previous Streamlit UI.
+This folder contains the Vite + React frontend for the credit-risk-app.

 Quick start (from repository root):